jamesseanwright/personality-forge-.net/README.md

 ## Usage

-The two objects that'll permit you to make calls to the API are the `PersonalityForge` static class and the `Response` model (found in the `Models` namespace).
+The two objects that'll permit you to use the API are the `PersonalityForge` static class and the `Response` model (found in the `Models` namespace).

 Once you've called the static class' `Initialise` method, taking your API secret, key, and the remote bot's ID, you can send messages to the API by calling `Send`.
 This simply takes a screen name and a message, and returns a `Response` object.